Graduate application instructions

 - You may save your application at any point, allowing you to partially complete the process (if necessary) and return to it later.

-- Be sure to have a valid credit card (Visa, MasterCard, American Express or Discover) or Interac card ready for the application fee ($103.50 CAD) and a valid email address for correspondence.
+- Be sure to have a valid credit card (Visa, MasterCard, American Express, Discover, JCB, Diners, or UATP) for the non-refundable application fee ($100.00 CAD) and a valid email address for correspondence.
 (Please note it is not possible to waive the application fee.)

 1. Start your application